KI7MT/wspr-analytics/experiments/README.md

 ### Java

 No matter which method of compute is employed, [Java][] forms the foundation.
-I chose to use `openjdk version "1.8.0_275`, however, [Spark][] now fully supports `Java-11`.
+I chose to use `openjdk version 1.8.0_275`, however, [Spark][] now fully supports `Java-11`.
+I've also ran `Java-14`, but prefer to stick with LTS versions becasue not all frameworks support the `"latest and greatest"` JVM.

 ### Python

 You need a `Python` environment, either from [Anaconda Python][] or the standard [Python][] installer and `venv`.
-Either way, you should run the tests in a virtual environment to keep these packages from interfeering with your core operating system.
+Either way, you should run the tests in a virtual Python environment to keep these packages from interfering with your core operating system.

 ### SDK Manager

-While running tests, it can be frustraighting to manage a matrix of frameworks.
+While running tests, it can be frustraighting to manage the large matrix of frameworks.
 The use of [sdkman][] can make quick work of this chore; it's up to you though.

 ## Running The Tests

 The first two tests will illustrate the speed increase by using [Apache Arrow][] to process both CSV and [Apache Parquet][] compressed binaries.
-The major difference between the native CSV file, and those compressed by the `pandas_convert_csv.py` script is, the CSV file has no schema nor header information accompanying the file whereas the compressed binaries have full headers and data-type structures defined.
-While using inferred-schema does work, it is not without error.
+The major difference between the native CSV file, and those compressed by the `pandas_convert_csv.py` script is, the CSV file has no schema header information accompanying the file whereas the [Apache Parquet][] binaries have full headers and data-type structures defined.
+Using inferred-schema does work, but it is not without error.
-This is the primary reason to fully define the structures beforehand.
+This is the primary reason to fully define the schemas beforehand.

 [Pandas][], buy default, is a single thread reader/writer.
 It can be made to pool, but it's not configured to do so out of the box.
 You will see the